zoeskan/MCB185/unit3-algorithms.md

 ### triangular() ###

-In order to sum up the numbers, we must have a variable to hold the sum.
-This is initialized at 0, and each iteration of the loop adds the current value of the loop variable.
-The finalization step is simply returning the value of the sum.
+In order to sum up the numbers, we must have a variable to hold the sum (line 2).
+This is initialized at 0, and each iteration of the loop adds the current value of the loop variable (line 4).
+The finalization step is simply returning the value of the sum (line 5).

 ```
-def triangular(n):
+1   def triangular(n):
-	tri = 0
+2       tri = 0
-	for i in range(n+1):
+3       for i in range(n+1):
-		tri = tri + i
+4           tri = tri + i
-	return tri
+5       return tri
 ```

 ### factorial() ###

 There are two tricks to this solution.
 First, the factorial of zero is defined as 1.
-Use a conditional for that special case.
+Use a conditional for that special case (line 2).
 Second, when multiplying values, you cannot initialize at zero or you will always get zero.
+So factorial must initialize at 1 (line 3).

 ```
-def factorial(n):
+1   def factorial(n):
-	if n == 0: return 1
+2       if n == 0: return 1
-	fac = 1
+3       fac = 1
-	for i in range(1, n + 1):
+4       for i in range(1, n + 1):
-		fac = fac * i
+5           fac = fac * i
-	return fac
+6       return fac
 ```

 ### euler() ###

-The solution to this problems is very similar to `triangular()` because it simply sums up a bunch of numbers.
-To get the factorial of a number, use the function you created above.
+The solution to this problem is very similar to `triangular()` because it simply sums up a bunch of numbers.
+To get the factorial of a number, use the function you created above (line 4).

 ```
-def euler(limit):
+1   def euler(limit):
-	e = 0
+2       e = 0
-	for n in range(limit):
+3       for n in range(limit):
-		e = e + 1 / factorial(n)
+4           e = e + 1 / factorial(n)
-	return e
+5       return e
 ```

 ### is_perfect_square() ###

-The solution to this problem is determining if a floating point number is equal to a rounded-down version of the number.
-The `//` operator does the rounding and `math.isclose()` does the comparison because we never ask if floating point numbers are equal to anything.
+The trick to solving this problem is determining if a floating point number is equal to a rounded-down version of the number.
+The `//` operator does the rounding and `math.isclose()` does the comparison (line 4).
+Never ask if floating point numbers are _equal_ to anything.
+Note that there is no reason for an `else:` statement on line 4.

 ```
-def is_perfect_square(n):
+1   def is_perfect_square(n):
-	root = math.sqrt(n)
+2       root = math.sqrt(n)
-	if math.isclose(root, root // 1): return True
+3       if math.isclose(root, root // 1): return True
-	return False
+4       return False
 ```

 ### is_prime() ###

-This algorithm features a short-circuit.
-It returns `False` as soon as it finds any factor smaller than itself (aside from 1, of course).
+This algorithm features a short-circuit (line 4).
+It returns `False` as soon as it finds any factor smaller than itself.
 If it fails to find any factors, it eventually returns `True`.

 ```
-def is_prime(n):
+1   def is_prime(n):
-	for den in range(2, n//2):
+2       for den in range(2, n//2):
-		if n % den == 0:
+3           if n % den == 0: return False
-			return False
-	return True
+4       return True
 ```

 ------------------------------------------------------------------------------